SirHades696/VirtualAssist/README.md

 ![alt text](doc/images/0.png "Virtual Assist")

 # All commands for Alex
-Alex only detect commands in Spanish for example:
+Alex only detect commands in Spanish, for example:

 > `Alex reproduce Zomboy`